 Are you an Iowa-based healthcare organization that has an urgent need for face shields?

-There’s an entire army of volunteers working on this project.
+Even though we are no longer collecting 3D Printed face shield parts, there’s an entire army of volunteers working on this project.
 Our Facebook group is where you’ll find them.
 It’s also where you’ll find more details, updates and announcements.
+People are still sharing ideas of other things to print (such as “ear savers”) or make (such as cloth masks).

 Healthcare organizations are using some 20x times the amount of protective equipment they usually do.
-The supply chain can’t keep up.
+The supply chain couldn’t keep up.

-We can help them solve part of this problem on a temporary basis.
+We knew we could help them solve part of the problem on a temporary basis.

-First, we are making face shields.
+First, we made face shields.
 They are cost-effective to manufacture, and they are critically needed for the safety of clinicians, staff and patients.
-We have four versions we are working on, with one as the primary for 3D printers, and another that’s able to be made without any 3D printers at all.
+We have four versions we worked on, with one as the primary for 3D printers, and another that was able to be made without any 3D printers at all.
 NOTE: NONE OF THESE ARE OFFICIALLY SUPPORTED IN ANY FASHION.
 THEY ARE FOR TEMPORARY USE WHEN APPROVED VERSIONS ARE NOT AVAILABLE.
 IF YOU USE THESE FILES, YOU’RE AGREEING TO OUR DISCLAIMER (read it here).
 You can find info on our face shields and how to make them here.

 Check out a short video of our project below: